jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 date: 2024-10-02T05:20:21+01:00
 draft: false
 tags: ["Dev","Python"]
 description: 'How to use Flask.
-Get HTTPs with your domain for Flask Apps.'
+Get HTTPs with your domain for Flask Apps.
+Compared to other Web App Frameworks'
 summary: 'How I learnt the basics to use Python Flask.'
 url: 'get-started-with-flask'
 ---

-A friend asked me recently to help him to [setup Python](https://jalcocert.github.io/JAlcocerT/guide-python/#installing-python-) and **he alredy made his first App!**
+A friend asked me recently to help him to [setup Python](https://jalcocert.github.io/JAlcocerT/guide-python/#installing-python-) and **he alredy made his first Web App!**

 I had to get a little bit familiar with this Python Framework.